Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Simulated experiments

 \subsection{Posterior Sampling Efficiency}

-To assess the accuracy of MCMC estimates we run each algorithm twice, first initialising $\Omega^{(0)}$ at the GLASSO-EBIC estimate and second at $\Omega^{(0)}=I$.
-We then obtained the mean absolute difference in the MCMC estimates $\hat{E}(\Omega_{jk} \mid \Y)$ and $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ between the two chains, as accuracy metrics.
+To assess the MCMC accuracy we run each algorithm twice, first initialising $\Omega^{(0)}$ at the GLASSO-EBIC estimate and second at $\Omega^{(0)}=I$.
+We then obtained the mean absolute difference in the MCMC estimates $\hat{\mathbb E}(\Omega_{jk} \mid \Y)$ and $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ between the two chains, as accuracy metrics.
 Posterior means for \texttt{regression.pl} were calculated by averaging the lower and upper triangles as recommended by \cite{atchade2019quasi}.
 Figure \ref{fig:mixing_p100} shows these metrics for all methods for $p = 100$ variables and $n\in \{2p, 5p\}$ observations.
 Fairly similar results were observed for $p=50$ and $p=200$, see Section \ref{Sec:mixingp50} and \ref{Sec:mixingp200}.
-Figure \ref{fig:mixing_p100_Serial} additionally demonstrates that the Gibbs and BDMH algorithms outperformed the LIT-MH sampler.
+Figure \ref{fig:mixing_p100_Serial} additionally demonstrates that the Gibbs and BDMH algorithms outperformed the LIT sampler.

 There are two key findings.
-First, our algorithms (red and blue dots) significantly improved upon other methods that target an exact Bayesian posterior (\texttt{bdgraph} and \texttt{ssgraph}, black dots).
-For the same computation time, in most scenarios the difference in $\hat{E}(\Omega_{jk} \mid \Y)$ and $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ for GIMH (blue dots) was between 5 and 50 times smaller.
-The precision in $\hat{E}(\Omega_{jk} \mid \Y)$ of our Gibbs and BDMH algorithms (red dots) was equal or slightly higher than for GIMH in most settings, and the precision in $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ was particularly good for Gibbs.
-Upon further inspection, the good performance of Gibbs was due to using a Rao-Blackwellised estimator of $\pi(\Omega_{jk} \neq 0 \mid \Y)$.
-That is, rather than using the average of the MCMC edge inclusion indicators, in Figure \ref{fig:mixing_p100} we used the average of the edge inclusion probabilities across MCMC iterations.
-Figure \ref{fig:mixing_p100_RB} shows results when using the MCMC average, and there Gibbs is no longer more precise.
-That is, it is not that Gibbs is more efficient generally, but that it leads to a particularly efficient Rao-Blackwellisation for $\pi(\Omega_{jk} \neq 0 \mid \Y)$.
+First, our algorithms (red, orange and blue dots) significantly improved upon other methods that target an exact Bayesian posterior (\texttt{bdgraph} and \texttt{ssgraph}, black dots).
+For the same computation time, in most scenarios the difference in $\hat{\mathbb E}(\Omega_{jk} \mid \Y)$ and $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ for GIMH (blue dots) was between 5 and 50 times smaller.
+The precision in $\hat{\mathbb E}(\Omega_{jk} \mid \Y)$ of our Gibbs and BDMH algorithms with fixed $\theta$ (red dots) was equal or slightly higher than for GIMH in most settings, and the precision in $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ was particularly good for Gibbs.

+Figure \ref{fig:GIMH_GibbsBDMH_p100} demonstrates that GIMH is improved in the illconditioned example when $\nu = 0.5$.
+The Beta-Binomial and empirical Bayes model priors (orange dots) did not affect the performance of Gibbs to a meaningful extent.